 No matter what type of relationship is affected, most forms of enmeshment have one thing in common.
 “These are problematic relationships because there is a lack of boundaries and attunement to one’s own self, which results in individual needs not being met,” says Panganiban.

-How to Tell if You Are in an Enmeshed Relationship
+Are You in an Enmeshed Relationship?

 There are a few tell-tale signs of enmeshed relationships.
 Enmeshed people often avoid disagreement or conflict, experience guilt or sadness in spending time with others, use the relationship to determine their self-esteem, and feel pressure to fill a role instead of being their true selves.
 Enmeshed relationships also lead people to feel overly responsible for others and their feelings.